ZeroEkkusu/smartcontract-lottery/README.md

 # About
 This is an example of a full scale smart contract project, made using [Solidity](https://github.com/ethereum/solidity) and [Brownie](https://github.com/eth-brownie/brownie).
-You can use this repo as reference when starting a new project.
+You can use this repo as a refresher on how to use Brownie and write smart contracts.

 How the contract works:
 1. Anyone can enter the lottery with 50 USD or more worth of ETH